What is a homelab?

 Ubuntu Server 20.04

 While the 20.04 version of Ubuntu was just released, I always like to experiment with new features (and I don't mind breaking my system - it just gives me more experience learning how to fix things).
-So, I have Ubuntu Server 20.04 installed on the Dell Optiplex server and Ubuntu Server 19.10 installed on the Rasperry Pi.
+So, I have Ubuntu Server 20.04 installed on the Dell Optiplex server and Ubuntu Server 19.10 installed on the Raspberry Pi.
 Once I find an acceptable use for the Pi, I will most likely switch the operating system.

 I am very new to Docker, but I have had a lot of fun playing with it so far.
-Docker is used to create containers that can hold all of the contents of a system without interfering with other software on the same system.
+Docker is used to create containers that can hold all the contents of a system without interfering with other software on the same system.
 So far, I have successfully installed Pi-hole, GitLab, Gogs, and Nextcloud in containers.
 However, I opted to delete all of those so that I can reconfigure them more professionally at a later time.

 Plex Media Server

 Plex is a media center software that allows you to organize your movies, TV shows, music, photos, and videos automatically.
 It will even download metadata for you so that you can easily browse these collections.